tesseractpro-io/blog/state-of-ai/page.md

 # The Tesseract Pro Ecosystem

 Tesseract Pro holds a unique position; we possess an exceptional platform accompanied by vast amounts of data.
 As of the time of writing, we have over 50GB of market data spanning multiple markets and years.
-Additionally, our users have manually annotated millions of data points in the form of Markers and Turning points.
+Additionally, our users have manually annotated millions of usefull data points in the form of Markers and Turning points.

 # AI models